 Skip to content

-The Restocking process allows you to handle unexpected or unauthorized merchandise returns.
-Unlike regular returns (RMA), restocking is used when you receive products you didn’t expect or that don’t have a prior return request.
+The Dropship process allows you to handle unexpected or unauthorized merchandise returns.
+Unlike regular returns, Dropship is used when you receive products you didn’t expect or that don’t have a prior return request.

 Handle Unexpected Returns